sirosen/globus-sdk-python/docs/upgrading.rst

         submission_id=submission_id,
     )

-Scopes are Immutable and Have New Methods
+Scopes Are Immutable and Have New Methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :class:`Scope <globus_sdk.scopes.Scope>` object in v3 of the SDK could be